Radiation from the Sun

 The commonest pigmentation is freckles.
 Freckles are common in children, and with age, freckles may disappear or become less noticeable.
-Sunspot is slightly larger than freckles and will also appear brown.
+Sunspots are slightly larger than freckles and will also appear brown.
 It usually appears on the faces of men and women after the age of 30.

 Due to ageing, the sunspot will “evolve” into age spots, the thickness will become uneven, and the brown pigmentation will become darker.

 Melasma is a pigmentation that occurs in the epidermis and dermis, especially on the cheeks, bridge of the nose, forehead and upper lip, and sometimes on other exposed areas of the body, such as the forearm.
-The epidermal melasma affects the surface of the skin, characterized by brown and clear border.
-The dermis layer of melasma affects deeper dermis and is characterized by blue-gray pigmentation.
+The epidermal melasma affects the surface of the skin, characterized by a brown and clear border.
+The dermis layer of melasma affects the deeper dermis and is characterized by blue-grey pigmentation.

 This is often worsened by hormonal changes, ultraviolet radiation, oral contraceptives, and stress.
-Hori’s Nevus is a kind of dermis pigmentation, and often occurs on the cheekbone.
-It appears as taupe or blue-gray spot.
-Hori’s Nevus usually occurs in adulthood, and is often mistaken for freckles.
-It is also the commonest pigmentation in Asian middle-aged women.
+Hori’s Nevus is a kind of dermis pigmentation and often occurs on the cheekbone.
+It appears as a taupe or blue-grey spot.
+Hori’s Nevus usually occurs in adulthood and is often mistaken for freckles.
+It is also the most common pigmentation in Asian middle-aged women.

-Another type of pigmentation is the PIH (Post inflammatory Hyperpigmentation ).
+Another type of pigmentation is PIH (Post-inflammatory Hyperpigmentation ).
 This spot usually occurs after inflammation of the skin due to hyperpigmentation.
 It may also occur after the use of an inappropriate laser treatment.

 Excel V Laser is a high-power laser with targeted pulses to repair vascular skin conditions (related to blood vessels) such as Rosacea, spider veins, pigmented lesions such as sun spots and age spots, as well as acne scars, fine lines and enlarged pores.